Why become an INVESTOR now?

 If necessary, detours can also be handled with ease.

-Optimal range (daily use): 20% to 80%. [for optimal service life and battery protection]
+Optimal range (daily use): 20% to 80%. [for optimal service life and protection]

 No more charging stations for these user groups!